maidsafe-archive/safe-build-infrastructure/README.md

 After the infrastructure is created with Terraform, the Bastion host will be provisioned with Ansible.
 Before that 2nd step occurs, there's a sleep for 2 minutes to allow a yum update to complete (this is initiated with a user data script when the instance launches).
 When this target finishes we then need to SSH into the Bastion host and provision the created infrastructure.

-*Important note:* at this point, you need to check the password that's been generated for the Windows instance.
-Unfortunately there is a problem if the password has a dollar character in it.
-The password needs to be supplied to Ansible to connect to provision the Windows instance, and there's a problem getting both Bash and a Makefile to correctly interpret this dollar.
-Use the AWS GUI to get the password, and if there's a dollar in it, run `cd terraform/prod && terraform destroy`, then run `make create-prod-jenkins-environment-aws` to create the environment again.

 #### Provisioning the Infrastructure

 Log into the AWS GUI or use the CLI to retrieve the public hostname of the Bastion.
 The machine is tagged with `Name=ansible_bastion`, which you can see in the GUI.
 SSH to this machine using the Ansible key referred to earlier: `ssh -i ~/.ssh/ansible ansible@<public hostname>`.